oscar10-wq/SP500_Regime_detection/presentation/project_methodology_results.md

 - Pairwise Pearson correlation matrices were computed across the monthly feature set.
 - ADF stationarity checks were used to assess whether differencing or return transformations were needed.
 - Correlation heatmaps were used as a descriptive first pass rather than as a predictive test.
-- The heatmap also helped motivate later leakage control and feature-pruning decisions where features appeared highly overlapping.
+- The heatmap also helped motivate the feature removal decisions described in Section 2.

 ### Output / Figure